FahdSeddik/panther/docs/tutorials/custom_sketching.rst

 Custom Sketching Implementation
 ===============================

-This tutorial shows how to create custom sketching operators and extend Panther's functionality with your own algorithms.
+This tutorial shows how to use Panther's sketching operators for custom applications.

 Understanding Sketching Fundamentals
 -------------------------------------